May 22, 1998

 Georgia World Congress Center — Atlanta, Georgia

-When Atlanta’s mayor announced that he was planning to join the anti-gun fight, it brought a special conflict for the gun industry; the 21st annual “Shooting, Hunting and Outdoor Trade” (SHOT) show was set to take place at the World Congress Center that year.
-Suddenly, the gun companies didn’t feel so welcome in a city that was suing them, and attendees were having second thoughts about spending any of their money in Atlanta.
+When Atlanta’s mayor announced that he was planning to join the anti-gun fight, it brought a special conflict for the gun industry; the 21st annual “Shooting, Hunting and Outdoor Trade” (SHOT) show was set to take place at the World Congress Center that year, right in downtown.
+Suddenly, the vendors didn’t feel so welcome in a place that was suing them, and the event’s attendees were having second thoughts about spending any of their money there.

 The SHOT show was hosted by an industry trade organization, the National Shooting Sports Foundation.
-The foundation had been expecting attendance to top 25,000 that year, before the lawsuits came; with rumblings of a boycott suddenly growing louder, the organization sent out a letter to calm their vendors, and in it, revealed part of their plan: “It is, perhaps, appropriate that the First Annual State of the Industry Report, announcing the launch of historic outreach and legal responses to these lawsuits and other challenges to our industry, will take place in Atlanta,” the NSSF wrote.
+The foundation had been expecting attendance to top 25,000 that year, but that was before the lawsuits came; now, with rumblings of a boycott growing louder, the organization sent out a letter to calm their vendors, and in it, revealed part of their plan to deal with the situation: “It is, perhaps, appropriate that the First Annual State of the Industry Report, announcing the launch of historic outreach and legal responses to these lawsuits and other challenges to our industry, will take place in Atlanta,” the NSSF wrote.
 “Your absence will send no message or the wrong message to our adversaries and to your allies in our industry.”

 At the inaugural State of the Industry dinner that weekend, NSSF President and CEO Bob Delfay first reminded the attendees, “We are not just merchants and manufacturers, but also the heirs to, and the current stewards of, our 200-year-old hunting and shooting-sports heritage.”
 With that, he unveiled the NSSF’s new “Hunting and Shooting Sports Heritage Fund” — a legal and legislative defense initiative “based on a voluntary manufacturer contribution of 1 percent of hunting-and-shooting-related sales.”
 More than seventy gun companies would join the foundation before the year was through, an army mustering against the cities that had promised to “hit them where it hurts.”